American Indian boarding schools: Early mission schools

-In the mid-1600s, Harvard College had an "Indian College" on its campus in Cambridge, Massachusetts Bay Colony, supported by the Anglican Society for Propagation of the Gospel.
+In the mid-1600s, Harvard College established the Harvard Indian College on its campus in Cambridge, Massachusetts Bay Colony, supported by the Anglican Society for Propagation of the Gospel.
 Its few Native American students came from New England.
 In this period higher education was very limited for all classes, and most 'colleges' taught at a level more similar to today's high schools.
 In 1665, Caleb Cheeshahteaumuck, "from the Wampanoag...did graduate from Harvard, the first Indian to do so in the colonial period".

-In the early colonial years, other Indian schools were created by local New England communities, as with the Indian school in Hanover, New Hampshire, in 1769.
-This gradually developed as Dartmouth College, which has retained some programs for Native Americans.
+In the early colonial years, other Indian schools were created by local New England communities, as with the Indian school in Lebanon, Connecticut in 1754.
+This would eventually become a parallel institution to Dartmouth College, which has retained some programs for Native Americans.
 Other schools were also created in the East, such as in Bethlehem, Pennsylvania by Moravian missionaries.
 Religious missionaries from various denominations developed the first schools as part of their missions near indigenous settlements, believing they could extend education and Christianity to Native Americans.
 East of the Appalachian Mountains, most Indians had been forced off their traditional lands before the American Revolutionary War.
 They had few reservations.

 In the early nineteenth century, the new republic continued to deal with questions about how Native American peoples would live.
-The Foreign Mission School, a Protestant-backed institution that opened in Cornwall, Connecticut in 1816, was set up for male students from a variety of non-Christian peoples, mostly abroad.
+The Foreign Mission School, a Protestant-backed institution that opened in Cornwall, Connecticut, in 1816, was set up for male students from a variety of non-Christian peoples, mostly abroad.
 Native Hawaiians, Muslim and Hindu students from India and Southeast Asia were among the nearly 100 total who attended during its decade of operation.
 Also enrolled were Native American students from the Cherokee and Choctaw tribes (among the Five Civilized Tribes of the American Southeast), as well as Lenape (a mid-Atlantic tribe) and Osage students.
 It was intended to train young people as missionaries, interpreters, translators, etc. who could help guide their peoples.